 Breakdown of Grand National Promotions

 Unibet: Unibet is renowned for its horse racing odds so you can expect to find some tasty offers here.
-In 2019, the bookmaker offered a money back as a bonus up to £40 should your first bet lose.
+The bookmaker currently offers a money back as a bonus up to £40 should your first bet lose.
 To sweeten the deal, Unibet also offers £10 to spend in the casino.
 Not bad!

 Paddy Power: Paddy Power is another huge name in sports racing.
 The bookmaker offers a very attractive £20 risk-free first bet to new customers – if the new customer loses their first bet, they get the money back in cash!
 The new customer can also gain access to Paddy’s Rewards Club and enjoy weekly free bets.
 In Paddy Power, you can also get up to 400 in free bets by referring your friends, get the promo code in order to activate the offer.

 Ladbrokes: This bookmaker has great offers for horse betting.
 They really specialize in providing many choices and promotions throughout the year.
-One of the best is that you can cash out your bet and get up £500.
+One of the best is that you can cash out your bet if you choose to.
 Get here the Ladbrokes Promo Code in order to activate the offer.
-The Welcome offer of Ladbrokes is£20 for FREE bets and there is also a great offer which is called high 5 and you can get 15% free bet bonus and get up to £100.
+The Welcome offer of Ladbrokes is £30 for FREE bets and there are also a great range of offers for existing punters.
 Check all the offers and get the Ladbrokes Promo Code here.